Blow-ups and the quantum spectrum of surfaces

 \subsection{Acknowledgements}

-The authors are grateful to Gergely Harcos, Jianxun Hu, Bal\'azs Szendr\H{o}i and Aleksey Zinger for helpful comments and discussions. \'A.~Gy.~was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No.\ 891437.
-Sz.~Sz. benefited of support from the \emph{Lend\"ulet} Low Dimensional Topology grant of the Hungarian Academy of Sciences and of the grants K120697 and KKP126683 of NKFIH.
+The authors are grateful to Davide Guzzetti, Gergely Harcos, Jianxun Hu, Maxim Kontsevich, Bal\'azs Szendr\H{o}i and Aleksey Zinger for helpful comments and discussions. \'A.~Gy.~was supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No.\ 891437.
+Sz.~Sz. benefited of support from the grants K146401 and KKP144148 of the National Research, Development and Innovation Office of Hungary.